MohamedEssam-2/Talabat-App-Api/README.md

 ---

-## 🏛️ Architecture
+🏛️ Architecture

-The project follows **Onion Architecture principles** with a clear separation of concerns:
+The project follows Onion Architecture principles with a clear separation of concerns:

+Bash
 └── 📁 TalabatDemo (Root)
     ├── 📁 Core
     │   ├── 📁 Domain                # Domain entities and business contracts